 There are many occasions when we need to be strong and show resolve.
 Once you have decided to make a signifcant change in your life, you want to succeed.

 You may have realised that your relationship is not going how you would like.
 Perhaps your career is stagnating and needs a boost.
 Or maybe you have decided to lose a few pounds for a special event.

 Whatever the reason, you are going to have to be determined in order to reach your goal.

 Well, here are five different tips and strategies with you that help you get that extra boost of willpower whenever you need it.
 Let’s dive in and explore these willpower “power-ups.”

 Take It One Task At A Time

 The best way to strengthen willpower is to focus it on one task at a time.
-It’s tempting to get motivated and start to change everything all at once.
-I get it.
+It’s tempting to get motivated and then start to change everything all at once.
+We all do it.
 It’s just not the most successful strategy.

-Instead, focus on one change at a time and use all your willpower to take it from new behavior to well-established habit before moving on to the next change.
+Instead, focus on one change at a time and use all your willpower to take it from new behaviour to well-established habit before moving on to the next change.

 Find An Accountability Partner